What Almost 600 Perth Purchases Have Taught Me About School Catchments

 During that time, I’ve seen markets boom and stagnate.
 I’ve watched suburbs transform, new estates emerge, and buyer preferences evolve.

-But if there’s one thing almost 600 purchases have taught me, it’s that buyers often underestimate the influence of school catchments.
+But if there’s one lesson that’s been reinforced time and time again throughout my career, it’s that buyers often underestimate the influence of school catchments.

 Their impact extends far beyond education and, in many cases, far beyond what buyers initially realise.